gideonadeti/task-manager/README.md

 ### User Experience

+- **Progressive Web App (PWA)**: Install Taskflow on your device for a native app-like experience:
+  - Install to home screen on mobile and desktop
+  - Standalone mode with full-screen experience
+  - Works on iOS, Android, and desktop browsers
 - **Keyboard Shortcuts**: Power user features for faster navigation:
   - `Ctrl/Cmd + B` - Toggle sidebar
   - `Ctrl/Cmd + Alt/Option + T` - Add new task